testdouble/unusual-spending/README.md

 this exercise we'll wrap our use of the method and replace the wrapper with a test double in our tests.

+## Hard Mode

+For added difficulty, try augmenting the rules thusly:

+* Try determining high spending with a rolling 3 months of past payments instead of only looking at the prior month
+* Instead of returning a list of payments synchronously (which would be quite hard for any API to do in Node.js), change the contract of `payment-api`'s exported function to accept a final callback function parameter.
+That callback will be invoked with a method signature of `(error, payments)`.
+To stub an async interaction you'll need to use `td.when().thenDo()`